Michigan Learning Community Application Instructions

 - Personal Attention

-Michigan Learning Community (MLC) draw together a diverse group of students and faculty who share common intellectual interests and goals.
+Michigan Learning Communities (MLC) draw together a diverse group of students and faculty who share common intellectual interests and goals.
 These interests include the arts, community service, cutting-edge research, foreign languages, and the health sciences.
 MLCs combine the personal attention of a small college environment with the unparalleled resources of a large research university.

 In these programs, students not only engage in intellectual, service and social activities with others who share similar interests but will also live with them in a residence hall.
 Different programs have different requirements and emphasize different types of activities, but all programs are designed to create a supportive and caring learning environment.

 Be a part of a friendly, supportive, and intellectually stimulating community while you take advantage of everything Michigan's campus has to offer.
 Visit the Michigan Learning Community program website for more detailed information.

 The following MLCs require a separate application.
 Each application requires different essay questions.
 The application is available April 5 and must be submitted following the completion of the online University Housing application.
 Before you complete your application, we encourage you to learn more about the MLCs by reading the program descriptions below and visiting the program websites.